 I’m not recommending you take a polar plunge.
 I’m simply mentioning that there are plenty of locales to continue your lap swim routine in Durango.
 The Durango Community Recreation Center has an 11-lane lap pool and multiple aerobics classes available throughout the week.
 Their calendar and hours of operation can be found here.

-Likewise, the luxurious Trimble Hot Springs has an outdoor Olympic-sized distance pool heated to about 80 degrees F, and two soaking pools fed by natural hot springs, which are perfect for post-workout rejuvenation.
+Likewise, the luxurious Durango Hot Springs has an outdoor Olympic-sized distance pool heated to about 80 degrees F, and two soaking pools fed by natural hot springs, which are perfect for post-workout rejuvenation.
 Don’t let the cold weather stop your training routine.